 - Buffalo: The state will invest $25 million to expand and improve the sixth floor of the Conventus Building on the Buffalo Niagara Medical Campus for Athenex’s North American Headquarters, a formulation product development center and a pilot plant, where oncology products are perfected and refined before the technology is transferred for large scale production in Dunkirk.
 Athenex will invest a minimum of $100 million and is expected to create a total of 500 jobs in Buffalo.

-The ribbon was cut on Athenex’s office space in Buffalo, NY in February 2016; lab work is underway and was completed in fall 2016.
+The ribbon was cut on Athenex’s office space in Buffalo, NY in February 2016; lab work was completed in fall 2016.
 Construction of the future Dunkirk manufacturing facility has begun with production expected to commence in 2020.

 In April 2017, the ESD Board of Directors approved a grant of up to $200 million for design/build costs of the new production facility.
 ESD, as lead agency, also has completed an environmental review of the proposed project, persuant to the regulations of the State Environmental Quality Review Act (SEQRA) and implementing regulations of the DEC.
 The ESD Board also made a Determination of No Significant Effect on the Environment.

 Athenex’s partnership with New York State will accelerate the goal of converting investments made in medical research into long-term sustainable manufacturing jobs in high tech pharmaceutical products.
-This major expansion of Athenex will create 1,400 jobs throughout Western New York.
-Athenex has located its North American headquarters at the Buffalo Medical Innovation & Commercialization Hub and has begun building a state-of-the-art, 300,000 square foot manufacturing facility in Dunkirk.
-The combined projects are expected to yield a $1.62 billion investment over ten years from Athenex, along with $225 million from New York State.
+This major expansion of Athenex will create 450 direct jobs.
+Athenex has located its North American headquarters at the Buffalo Medical Innovation & Commercialization Hub and has begun building a state-of-the-art, 320,000 square foot manufacturing facility in Dunkirk.
+The combined projects are expected to yield a $1.52 billion investment over ten years from Athenex, along with $225 million from New York State.